xhf-F/cocoa_des_y3/README.md

 ### Step 6: Create a Makefile that will compile and link the necessary Cosmolike files with interface.cpp

-The file `MakefileCosmolike` on the `interface` folder requires a list of the necessary Cosmolike files saved on `/external_modules/code/theory` as shown below.
+The Makefile [MakefileCosmolike](https://github.com/CosmoLike/cocoa_des_y3/blob/main/interface/MakefileCosmolike), located at the `interface` folder, requires a list of the necessary Cosmolike files (adapted from [Cosmolike_Core](https://github.com/CosmoLike/cosmolike_core) repository and saved on `/external_modules/code/theory`) as shown below.

     CSOURCES += \
 		${ROOTDIR}/external_modules/code/cfftlog/cfftlog.c \